 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Crosses the Line Twice: A big part of why his heel character is so popular.
-He has little to no redeeming qualities.
-He's a misogynistic douchebag, a preachy vegan extremist, cheats and connives his way through most of his matches leading to totally bogus finishes, just a shameless douche in general.
-And yet... he's not loved by his fans in spite of this all, but partly because of it.
-It's such a radical departure from the average cocky pretty boy heel, and his over the top promos culminating with that magical three letter word just make it hard to hate him for too long, you can just tell he's having fun.
+Crosses the Line Twice: A big part of why his heel character was so popular.
+He had little to no redeeming qualities.
+He was a misogynistic douchebag, a preachy vegan extremist, cheated and connived his way through most of his matches leading to totally bogus finishes.
+To summarize, he was just a shameless douche in general.
+And yet... he was not loved by his fans in spite of this all, but partly because of it.
+It was such a radical departure from the average cocky pretty boy heel, and his over the top promos culminating with that magical three letter word just made it hard to hate him for too long; you can just tell he was having fun.
 And of course, the fact that he's an amazing wrestler doesn't hurt at all.

-Really, if WWE was trying to get fans to hate him by turning him into an Arrogant Kung-Fu GuyManipulative Bastard Heel, then it backfired spectacularly as it's only made him even more popular than he already was.
-Casual fans prefer his Heel persona due to disliking the squeaky clean babyface persona from before, and Smarks prefer his Heel persona due to his in-ring talent and it reminding them of his Heel run in Ring Of Honor.
-It really all comes down to the fact that Danielson simply makes a far more effective Heel than he does a Face.
+Really, if WWE was trying to get fans to hate him by turning him into an Arrogant Kung-Fu GuyManipulative Bastard Heel, then it backfired spectacularly as it had only made him even more popular than he already was.
+Casual fans preferred his Heel persona due to disliking the squeaky clean babyface persona from before, and Smarks preferred his Heel persona due to his in-ring talent and a reminiscence of his Heel run in Ring of Honor.
+It really all came down to the fact that Danielson simply made a fantastic heel.

 During the anger management skits with Daniel Bryan and Kane, their fellow classmate Harold ended up getting quite the fanbase, especially when it was revealed that Harold was in fact indy wrestler Scorpio Sky.